 Our suggestions to help you enjoy the quality and complexity of fresh, artisanal soy sauce are listed below.
-When tasting soy sauce, I try to notice some or all of these elements.
-I have developed this approach based on years of tasting small brewery soy sauces as well as traditional techniques for tasting wine, beer and spirits
+When tasting soy sauce, I try to notice some or all of these various elements.
+I have developed this approach based on years of tasting small brewery soy sauces as well as traditional techniques for tasting wine, beer and spirits.

 When I order sushi, I usually ask the server for enough extra sauce dipping bowls for each person to have a separate bowl for each variety of soy sauce we will have with out meal, including the soy sauce served by the restaurant.
 Much like a wine tasting, I place the bowls in a row and pour each soy sauce in order from the lightest to the darkest to help keep track of which soy sauce is in each bowl.
 If you are interested in discussing the different soy sauces with your dining companions, it is much easier if everyone’s soy sauce dishes are arranged in the same order.

 One of the most important elements of a great soy sauce is that is fresh.
 Soy sauce is stored in an air tight bottle when it leaves the brewery and remains stable as long as the bottle remains closed.
-Much like opening a bottle of wine or beer, as soon as the cap is removed from the bottle, fresh air, and particularly oxygen, interacts with the soy sauce and begins to change the flavor.
-If you smell and taste a soy sauce immediately after it is open and poured, and then again in ten minutes later, you may notice that certain aspects have changed.
+Much like opening a bottle of wine or beer, as soon as the cap is removed from the soy sauce bottle, fresh air, and particularly oxygen, interacts with the soy sauce and begins to change the flavor.
+If you smell and taste a soy sauce immediately after it is open and poured, and then again in ten minutes or so, you may notice that certain aspects have changed.
 I find that soy sauce opens up for a few minutes as the various aromatic compounds are released into the air and minor chemical reactions caused by the air change and often soften the flavors.

 Many restaurants serve soy sauce in small carafes with open spouts that are left on the table or sushi bar.
 The problem of oxidized soy sauce is particularly pronounced when restaurants use these carafes and fail to replace all of the soy sauce in each carafe on a daily basis.
 The soy sauce is, in effect, constantly exposed to fresh air, particularly when people pour the carafe into their soy sauce bowl, which accelerates the aeration process by mixing the contents with the air.

 - Acidity.
 The acidity of soy sauce can range from around 4.6-5.2 on the pH scale, with 1 being the most acidic and 7 being neutral.
 A lemon, for example, has a pH of about 2.2.
-The acidity is important to balance the oils in the fish as well as any sweetness in the soy sauce or sushi rice (which contains sugar).
-I generally prefer more acidic soy sauce with oily fish such as fresh sardine and mackerel, and less acidic soy sauce with lighter fish and delicate items such as fresh scallops.
+The acidity is important to balance the oils in the fish as well as any sweetness in the soy sauce or sushi rice (which may contain sugar).
+I generally prefer more acidic soy sauce with oily fish such as fresh sardine and mackerel, and less acidic soy sauce with lighter white fish and delicate items such as fresh scallops.

 - Umami.
 Umami has been called the fifth flavor, along with salty, sweet, sour and bitter.
-Umami gives soy sauce its unique rich flavor and mouth feel, and intensifies the meaty, savory flavor of other foods.
+Umami gives soy sauce its unique rich flavor and mouth feel, and intensifies the meaty, savory flavor of other foods as well.
 The umami flavor is from glutamic acid, one of the most abundant naturally occurring non-essential amino acids.
 Glutamic acid is found in tomatoes, Parmesan cheese, potatoes, mushrooms, and other vegetables and fruits.

 - Bitter.
-A small amount of bitter flavor is acceptable and can balance the other flavors and bring out the qualities of certain sushi preparations.
+A small amount of bitter flavor is acceptable and may balance the other flavors and bring out the qualities of certain sushi preparations.
 Too much bitterness in unpleasant, masks the other flavors and is often the result of old or poor quality soy sauce.